Frequently asked questions

 How long will 4TU.ResearchData store the data for?

-We promise at least 15 years, and have no plans of pro-actively deleting any of our datasets.
+We guarantee at least 15 years, and have no plans of pro-actively removing any of our datasets.

 Support for Researchers and Research Support Professionals